 Her efforts resulted in a "Rapid Assessment of Catholic Care for Children in Uganda."
-The first part of the GHR-funded study assessed the situation in Catholic CCIs and looked at the work sisters and brothers in Uganda were already doing with OVCs.
-The second part of the study looked at the emerging legal framework for the care of vulnerable children and its implications for care providers.
+The first part of the GHR-funded study assessed the situation in Catholic CCIs and looked at the work sisters and brothers [CCCU] was just the way of in Uganda were already doing expressing our charismwith OVCs.
+The second part of the study looked at the what moves us to do what we do, the way we do it, the emerging legal framework for attitude we use to do it, the the care of vulnerable children energy we put in, and the and its implications for care commitment.
+We built on providers. that strength to ensure that